Natural number

-Natural numbers can be used for counting: one apple; two apples are one apple added to another apple, three apples are one apple added to two apples, ...
+Natural numbers can be used for counting: one apple plus two apples equals three apples.

-In mathematics, the natural numbers are the numbers 0, 1, 2, 3, and so on, possibly excluding 0.
+In mathematics, the natural numbers are the numbers used for counting up, starting from 0 or 1.
 (Note: It depends on authors and context whether 0 is considered a natural number.)
+The first few natural numbers are 0 (if included), 1, 2, 3, and so on.
 The terms positive integers, non-negative integers, whole numbers, and counting numbers are also used.
 The set of the natural numbers is commonly denoted by a bold N or a blackboard bold $\N$.

-The natural numbers are used for counting, and for labeling the result of a count, like "there are seven days in a week", in which case they are called cardinal numbers.
-They are also used to label places in an ordered series, like "the third day of the month", in which case they are called ordinal numbers.
-Natural numbers may also be used to label, like the jersey numbers of a sports team; in this case, they have no specific mathematical properties and are called nominal numbers.
+The natural numbers are used for counting, and for labeling the result of a count, such as: "there are seven days in a week", in which case they are called cardinal numbers.
+They are also used to label places in an ordered series, such as: "the third day of the month", in which case they are called ordinal numbers.

+Natural numbers are commonly expressed in writing using ten symbols called digits (0, 1, 2, 3, 4, 5, 6, 7, 8, 9).
+These expressions, called numerals, can also be used as unique identifiers or labels (like the jersey numbers of a sports team) that are referred to as nominal numbers, which resemble natural numbers but have no specific mathematical properties.

+Natural numbers can be compared by magnitude, with larger numbers coming after smaller ones in the list 1, 2, 3, ....
+This gives a total order on the natural numbers.
+Two basic arithmetic operations are defined on natural numbers: addition and multiplication.
+However, the inverse operations, subtraction and division, only sometimes give natural-number results: subtracting a larger natural number from a smaller one results in a negative number and dividing one natural number by another commonly leaves a remainder.

+The most common number systems used throughout mathematics – the integers, rational numbers, real numbers, and complex numbers – contain the natural numbers, and are defined successively, one from the other, starting from the natural numbers.

-Two natural operations are defined on natural numbers, addition and multiplication.
-Arithmetic is the study of the ways to perform these operations.
+Arithmetic is the study of the ways to perform basic operations on these number systems.
 Number theory is the study of the properties of these operations and their generalizations.
 Much of combinatorics involves counting mathematical objects, patterns and structures that are defined using natural numbers.

-Many number systems are built from the natural numbers and contain them.
-For example, the integers are made by including 0 and negative numbers.
-The rational numbers add fractions, and the real numbers add all infinite decimals.
-Complex numbers add the square root of −1.
-This makes up natural numbers as foundational for all mathematics.